 2. Opening lines

-- Opening should match the subject line
+Opening lines should follow the subject line

-- Your opening should be brief
+Your opening should be brief

-- Your opening should feel credible
+Your opening should feel credible

-|Mention similar companies you have worked with||(We work with organization like [Company name]/I’m with [Company name])|
+Mention similar companies you have worked with

-|Explain how you found your prospects’ company and why you decided to reach out to them|| (You have been referred to us by [credible person]/We have found your company in [event/presentation/social/media] and decided to…)
+Explain how you found your prospect’s company and why you decided to reach out to them

 Ask for directions

 Keep in mind that there is no one-size-fits-all solution to the perfect email opening.
-As your range of B2B customers expands, so do their needs and the variety of communication styles.
+As your range of B2B customers expands, so will their types of needs and the variety of communication styles.
 Define the style that a majority of your ideal prospects favor the most and build your strategy from there.

 3. Sales pitch

-It takes more than one tutorial to explain how to write a sales pitch email – also there is no way we can show an ultimate example.
-The art of crafting a superior sales pitch should and will be covered by multiple guides and articles at our blog because there is no way one tutorial can disclose such a complicated and multilayered subject.
+It takes more than one tutorial to explain how to write a sales-pitch email – also there’s no way we can promote a single ‘perfect’ example.
+The art of crafting a winning sales pitch will be covered by further guides and articles in our blog – because one tutorial couldn’t cover everything in such a complex and multilayered subject.
 The way you construct your sales email depends on its goal.
 Is the message supposed to push your prospects towards scheduling a call?
 Is it designed to introduce your company?
 Is it supposed to secure a sale?

 I decided to reach out to you because [one sentence describing benefits] that we developed for your vertical delivered such productive results as: